rdwj/FIPS-Chat/openshift/README.md

 # OpenShift Deployment Files

-This directory contains all the necessary Kubernetes/OpenShift manifests for deploying the Ollama Streamlit application.
+This directory contains all the necessary Kubernetes/OpenShift manifests for deploying FIPS Chat.

 ## Files Overview